 Every year in February, concurrently held during the Miami Boat Show, The Billfish Foundation is proud to recognize all the winners for the past year’s Tag and Release Competition.

-ATTENTION ALL ANGLERS, MATES AND CAPTAINS: Please send TBF any photos you have of your billfish in the water or jumping.
-Great tagging photos are always appreciated and could be spotlighted in one of TBF’s publications.
+ATTENTION ALL ANGLERS, MATES, AND CAPTAINS: Please send TBF any photos you have of your billfish in the water or jumping.
+Great tagging photos are always appreciated and could be spotlighted in one of TBF’s publications or online via our social media.
 Send all photos and stories to email@example.com.
 Remember the success of this program rests in the hands of all of us.
-TBF appreciates your support.
+We appreciate your support.